-- 1) after reading my guidelines for Inductive Bible Study and noting my sample observations from Genesis 1, submit your own best 25 factual observations on Genesis 11:1-9.
-(Hint: make the observation relate to some other phenomenon.) - 2) get ready for a short-answer quiz based on your reading of Achtemeier, "Personal Prologue" (chapter 1) and "Why the OT is Necessary for the Church" (chapter 2), and of

-Jeffrey Arthurs, "Preaching the Old Testament Narratives," pp. 73-85 in Scott M. Gibson, ed.
-Preaching the Old Testament (Grand Rapids: Baker, 2006)

-3) After studying (by first making observations on) Gen 11:1-9, state and defend (maximum of 200 words) how you think the text (including in its context) wants to be interpreted/preached and what your application would be.
+- 1) after reading my guidelines for Inductive Bible Study and noting sample my observations from Genesis 1, submit your own best 25 factual observations on Genesis 11:1-9 - 2) get ready for a short-answer quiz based on your reading of Achtemeier, "Personal Prologue" (chapter 1) and "Why the OT is Necessary for the Church" (chapter 2), and of Jeffrey Arthurs, "Preaching the Old Testament Narratives," pp. 73-85 in Scott M. Gibson, ed.
+Preaching the Old Testament (Grand Rapids: Baker, 2006) - 3) After studying (by first making observations on) Gen 11:1-9, state and defend (500 words max) how you think the text (including in its context) wants to be interpreted/preached?
 (What you state need not be your "final answer", but should nonetheless be demonstrable from the text itself.)